microsoft/rats/rats-examples-sklearn/docs/_tutorial_notebooks/beyond_a_single_pipeline_container.md

 ### Using pipelines defined in installed packages.

-The LR pipelines we have defined in [the previous notebook](002_lr_using_sklearn.md) are also defined in `rats.processors.example_pipelines`.
+The LR pipelines we have defined in [the previous notebook](lr_using_sklearn.md) are also defined in `rats.examples-sklearn`.
 We will start by showing how to access these pipelines from the app.